-Neil Nitin Mukesh Was Nervous To Face Camera Because Of Prabhas!
+Neil Nitin Mukesh Was Nervous To Face The Camera Because Of Prabhas!

-After playing an antagonist in Wazir and Prem Ratan Dhan Payo, actor Neil Nitin Mukesh is back at playing a negative role once again in Prabhas starrer Saaho.
+After playing an antagonist in Wazir and Prem Ratan Dhan Payo, actor Neil Nitin Mukesh is back playing a negative role once again in Prabhas starrer Saaho.
 When asked what made him say 'yes' to this project, here's what the actor told Deccan Chronicle..

 Kartik Aaryan TROLLED Mercilessly For Replacing Akshay Kumar In Bhool Bhulaiyaa 2